 Google did not lead me astray!
 Hofbrauhaus Berchtesgaden was one of the best meals we had the whole trip and offered the perfect parting dishes from Bavaria.

 And plenty of beer, per the norm.
 All with a view to boot.

 This place is also not more than 10 minutes from Eagle’s Nest for those of you who plan to check out Hitler’s former stomping ground.
+That alone is worth the day trip out to Berchtesgaden.
 We tried but the lines were long, and we didn’t want to take a shuttle so we called it a day and headed toward Vienna, our final destination before our train departed for Budapest where we’d catch our return flight home.

 But there was still one last stop to make before we got back on the road.
 My Austrian friend Helga had told me about these salt mines that we absolutely had to visit.
 Apparently, there are a number of them around the Austrian-Germany border, and we picked the one close by in the town of Berchtesgaden.
 Once I saw you got to go down slides within the mines, I was sold!
 Forever a child at heart.